geektrust/coding-problem-artefacts/README.md

 You are also free to write code without any build file too, but that will affect your evaluation.

-## Language we support for Automated Code Correctness
+## Languages we support for Automated Code Correctness

 If you are solving the coding problem in any one of the languages given below, then follow the instructions from their respective ReadMe's by following the link.